upenn-cis1xx/camelot/README.md

 ### Note:
 This project is dependent on compiler-libs, an inherently unstable library that changes between OCaml installations.

+## Installation
+To install from the latest opam release, run: `opam install camelot`

 ## Building From Source
 Build: